Douglas Westfall

-Douglas Paul Westfall (born 1949) is an author, publisher and owner of the Paragon Agency.
+Douglas Westfall (born 1949) is an author, publisher and owner of the Paragon Agency.
 His books focus on American history and can range from reprinted autobiographies to retelling of famous events.

 One of his main topics is Amelia Earhart.
-Westfall released never seen before footage of Earhart before donating it to Purdue University in Indiana.
+Westfall released never seen footage of Earhart before donating it to Purdue University in Indiana.

 Westfall is a congressionally recognized national historian and winner of the DAR Historian Medal in 2016.
 He has published and written multiple books on American history and he also travels giving lectures on these topics.

 The Paragon Agency was established in 1990.